You can apply a timeout to query execution with the GraphQL::Schema::Timeout plugin. For example:

 end

 Note that this does not interrupt field execution (doing so is buggy).
-If you’re making external calls (eg, HTTP requests or database queries), make sure to use a library-specific timeout for that operation (eg, Redis timeout, Net::HTTP’s ssl_timeout
+If you’re making external calls (eg, HTTP requests or database queries), make sure to use a library-specific timeout for that operation (eg, Redis timeout, Net::HTTP’s ssl_timeout, open_timeout, and read_timeout).

 class MyTimeout < GraphQL::Schema::Timeout